harshitpaunikar1/marriage-age-prediction-flask-app/.github/project-buildup-history.md

 - Task summary: Checked in on the project over the weekend.
 Ran a few cells, noticed the output was slightly off.
 Fixed a small rounding issue and re-saved.
 - Deliverable: One of those satisfying small wins.
+## 2022-05-16 - Day 6: Baseline model

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to train a first model and record the basic evaluation metrics and make the whole thing feel less half baked.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+I had to think about both the model side and the form side at the same time, which made the day a bit scattered.
+- Deliverable: I wrapped up the day with baseline results mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.